To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Transparency: You’ll know when your vacuum isn’t doing its job because you can see what it’s picking up (or not capturing at all).

-The Best Way To Vacuum
+Video: The Best Way To Vacuum

 Did you know there was a proper way to vacuum?
 Watch this video to learn how to get your floors even cleaner, especially if you pair these tips with a new pet hair cleaning machine like those recommended above.